 If you use codeine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Do not breast-feed.
 Codeine can pass into breast milk and may cause drowsiness, breathing problems, or death in a nursing baby.
 Do not breast-feed.
 Antihistamines may also slow breast milk production.

 Follow all directions on your prescription label.
-Codeine and promethazine can slow or stop your breathing.
-Never use codeine and promethazine in larger amounts, or for longer than prescribed.
+Promethazine with Codeine can slow or stop your breathing.
+Never use this medicine in larger amounts, or for longer than prescribed.
 Cough or cold medicine is usually taken only for a short time until your symptoms clear up.